escortcvh/gohugo-theme-ananke/content/products/outdoor.md

 Deep cleaning and odour control of bins, bin rooms, pet areas, out-door furniture and braai areas.

-De-stains and deodorises by means of probiotic microbial activity
+De-stains and deodorizes by means of probiotic microbial activity

 Deep cleans at a microscopic level, ***achieving